Advertiser Disclosure

 The BLS divides the surprisingly broad universe of flooring workers into multiple subcategories, including “Flooring Installers and Tile and Marble Setters” (to which the above stats pertain) and “Carpet Installers.”
 No matter your specialty, this field offers decent pay with little to no prior experience required.

 Entry-level flooring installers generally train on the job under the tutelage of an experienced foreperson or crew chief.
-Depending on the specialty, it can take months or years to learn the ropes.
+Depending on the specialty, learning the ropes can take months or years.
 Formal, paid apprenticeships are common, although their two- to four-year duration isn’t ideal for workers unsure about staying in the industry long-term.

 • Degree or Certificate Requirements: High school diploma or equivalent preferred